-Elżbieta Katarzyna Dzikowska is Professor Emeritus in the Institute of German Philology, University of Łódź.
+Elżbieta Katarzyna Dzikowska is Professor at the Institute of German Philology, University of Łódź.
 The main areas of her academic research include: German 20th century literature, Polish-German comparative literature and gender issues.

-Agata G. Handley is Assistant Professor in the Department of Philology at the University of Łódź.
-The main areas of her academic interests are contemporary British and Canadian Literature, and British culture with a special emphasis on the English North.
+Agata G. Handley received her PhD at the University of Łódź, where she works as a researcher at the Philology Department.
+The main areas of her academic interest are: British culture and contemporary British poetry.

-Piotr Zawilski is Director of the State Archive in Łódź and former Director of the State Archive in Piotrków Trybunalski.
+Piotr Zawilski is director of the State Archive in Łódź and former director of the State Archive in Piotrków Trybunalski.
 He is the Vice-President of the Association of Polish Archivists.